mbelarbi/bash_training/part9_loops.md

 continue
 --------
-This allows the loop to squit execution of the unit of work for the current iteration.
+This allows the loop to quit execution of the unit of work for the current iteration.

 	numbers=(1 2 3 4 5 6 7 8 9)
 	# echo the even numbers